Frank Clune: Association with the art world

 In the 1940s, Frank and Thelma Clune opened an art gallery in Kings Cross which was subsequently to house works by many of Australia's best known painters, including Sir Russell Drysdale, John Passmore and John Olsen.

-In the 1950s and 1960s, together with his wife Thelma and youngest son Terry, he opened the Terry Clune Art Galleries on the corner of Challis Avenue and Macleay Street, and at 59 Macleay Street in Kings Cross.
+In the 1950s and 1960s, with Thelma and youngest son Terry, he opened the Terry Clune Art Galleries on the corner of Challis Avenue and Macleay Street, and at 59 Macleay Street in Kings Cross.
 The gallery became the home for Sydney's young expressionists, such as John Olsen, Stan Rapotec, Robert Klippel and Robert Hughes.
-The gallery later became the home of the noted artist Martin Sharp and was then known as Yellow House.
+The gallery later became the home of artist Martin Sharp and was then known as Yellow House.
 Frank and Thelma Clune were great friends and supporters of artist William Dobell for many years.

 Death

 Clune died on 11 March 1971 at St Vincent's Hospital, Sydney at Darlinghurst, age 77.
 He was buried at South Head Cemetery.
-He was survived by his wife Thelma and his two sons: Anthony Patrick (1930–2002) and Terry Michael (born 1932).
+He was survived by his wife Thelma and his two sons: Anthony Patrick (1930–2002) and Terry Michael (1932-2025).